soukron/openshift-install-wrapper/README.md

-  --version <version>        - version to install --platform <name>          - cloud provider (only aws supported for now) --region <name>            - cloud provider region --force                    - force installation (cleanup files if required) --init                     - initialize the tool and credentials --install                  - install the cluster --destroy                  - destroy the cluster --customize                - customize the cluster with some post-install actions --list                     - lists all existing clusters --verbose                  - shows more information during the execution --quiet                    - quiet mode (no output at all) --help|-h                  - shows this message --azure-resource-group     - provide the ResourceGroup where the domain exists
+  --version <version>        - version to install --platform <name>          - cloud provider (only aws supported for now) --region <name>            - cloud provider region

+  --force                    - force installation (cleanup files if required) --init                     - initialize the tool and credentials --install                  - install the cluster --destroy                  - destroy the cluster --customize                - customize the cluster with some post-install actions --list                     - lists all existing clusters

+  --verbose                  - shows more information during the execution --quiet                    - quiet mode (no output at all) --help|-h                  - shows this message
 ```

 ### Install a cluster